nokia/SReXperts/docs/eda/beginner/eda-app-deploy.md

 Back to our task at hand: we want to install, deploy and use the [SR Linux Front Panel application][srl-frontpanel] on all of our data center switches.
 This application has already been written and its container image and the manifest are both published to the respective container registry and Git repository.
 All you need to do is to add the custom catalog and install the application.

 > The activity will be performed inside of EDA, you will not need any external tools!
+> You may use your hackathon instance bash for `kubectl` validations and the leaves and spines CLI to test the SR Linux Front Panel app.

 ### Task 1.1: Adding the Custom Catalog